 November 30th 1990 saw the release of the Sega Mega Drive In Europe, also know as Sega Genesis in the USA and it sparked a revolution in gaming.

-As the console war between Nintendo and Sega was intensifying in the early 90s and as a pre-emptive strike at Nintendo’s console the ‘SNES’ Sega replaced their existing mascot, Alex Kidd, with Sonic the Hedgehog in a re-branding effort to capture the consumer market and was a great success with Nintendo releasing their SNES console 2 years later.
+As the console war between Nintendo and Sega was intensifying in the early 90s and as a pre-emptive strike at Nintendo’s console the ‘SNES’ Sega replaced their existing mascot Alex Kidd with Sonic the Hedgehog in a re-branding effort to capture the consumer market and was a great success with Nintendo releasing their SNES console 2 years later.

 Sega successfully dominated an era and won the console war, leaving you with memories that will last a lifetime.